-We all have heard about it, we all have seen it on our bills/invoice copies.
-Some of us may have even gone into long hours of discussions/arguments with colleagues/friends/relatives over tea & coffee breaks about it.
-It is not just panels of experts, economists, politicians and business men who mulled over it, but the whole of year 2017 saw the trade & business undergo a paradigm shift in India, with its introduction.
+We have all heard about it, and we have all seen it on our bills and invoice copies.
+Some of us may have even spent hours discussing and arguing with colleagues, friends, and relatives over tea and coffee breaks about it.
+It is not just panels of experts, economists, politicians, and businessmen who mulled over it, but the whole of 2017 saw the trade & business undergo a paradigm shift in India, with its introduction.

-Yes, Ladies & Gentleman – we are talking about the over-debated, the big brother of taxes – GST.
-Or for some of those who may still not know what it stands for.
+Yes, ladies and gentlemen – we are talking about the over-debated, the big brother of taxes – GST.
+Or for those who may still be unfamiliar with what it stands for.
 Goods & Services Tax!
-Its pros, its cons – Financial & Accounting Experts have talked enough & more about it in media – both digital & print.
-On that note, Let us take a quick Sneak Peek into the World of GST.
+Its pros, its cons – Financial and accounting experts have discussed it extensively in the media, both digital and print.
+On that note, let us take a quick Sneak Peek into the World of GST.

-GST is an Indirect Tax which has replaced many Indirect Taxes levied on goods & services by the Indian central & state governments.
+GST is an Indirect Tax that has replaced many Indirect Taxes levied on goods & services by the Indian central & state governments.
 The Act was passed in Parliament on 29th March 2017, and it came into effect on 1st July 2017.
-As a tax reform, it has aimed to remove taxation barriers between states and create a single market which is open to all to buy, sell, import and export within the country.
-Goods & Services Tax Law in India is a comprehensive, multi-stage, destination-based tax that is levied on every value addition.
+As a tax reform, it aims to remove taxation barriers between states and create a single market that is open to all, allowing them to buy, sell, import, and export within the country.
+The Goods and Services Tax (GST) Law in India is a comprehensive, multi-stage, destination-based tax levied on every value addition.
 Phew!
 Big Words.

-GST is an Indirect Tax which has replaced many Indirect Taxes levied on goods & services by the Indian central & state governments.
+GST is an Indirect Tax that has replaced many Indirect Taxes levied on goods & services by the Indian central & state governments.
 The Act was passed in Parliament on 29th March 2017, and it came into effect on 1st July 2017.
-As a tax reform, it has aimed to remove taxation barriers between states and create a single market which is open to all to buy, sell, import and export within the country.
-Goods & Services Tax Law in India is a comprehensive, multi-stage, destination-based tax that is levied on every value addition.
+As a tax reform, it aims to remove taxation barriers between states and create a single market that is open to all, allowing them to buy, sell, import, and export within the country.
+The Goods and Services Tax (GST) Law in India is a comprehensive, multi-stage, destination-based tax levied on every value addition.

 Let us look at it from a simpler lens!
-Basically, GST is one indirect tax for the entire country.
-A product has to go through different stages before it reaches the end consumer, and there are several taxes that are applicable throughout this process.
-The earlier tax on-tax regime used to levy an accelerating indirect tax at every stage a manufactured product used to go through, making the ultimate cost to consumers relatively higher.
-However, this situation changed after the GST regime.
+Essentially, GST is a nationwide indirect tax.
+A product must go through various stages before reaching the end consumer, and several taxes are applicable throughout this process.
+The earlier tax regime used to levy an accelerating indirect tax at every stage a manufactured product went through, making the ultimate cost to consumers relatively higher.
+However, this situation changed after the introduction of the GST regime.
 Let’s understand here-

 Erstwhile Indirect Tax System